M40 rifle: History

 During the Vietnam War, the Marine Corps decided they needed a standard sniper rifle.
 After testing several possibilities, they ordered seven hundred Remington Model 40x rifles (target/varmint version of the Remington Model 700 bolt-action rifle), and gave them the M40 designation.
 Most had a Redfield 3–9x Accurange variable scope mounted.
 With time, certain weaknesses, primarily warping of the all-wood stock, became apparent.

 Sometime in the early 1970s, the USMC armorers at MCB Quantico began rebuilding the original M40s into M40A1s.
 The process involved, among other improvements, replacing the original wood stocks with McMillan A1 fiberglass stocks, as well as replacing the original 3–9× Redfield variable-power scopes with 10× Unertl fixed-power scopes.
-The M40 was originally designed by Jack Cuddy and Neill Goddard.
+The M40 was originally designed by Jack Cuddy and Gunner/Captain/CW04 Neil Warren Goddard.
 The stock featured Wichita sling swivels and a Pachmayr buttpad.

 The Corps began looking at a replacement for the M40 series in 2004, but did not draft requirements until 2009 while working with SOCOM.
 The plans for a "21st century sniper rifle" were paused while the Army's results of SOCOM's Precision Sniper Rifle program were finalized in 2013.
 The Marine Corps eventually decided to continue upgrading the M40A-series and keep the 7.62 NATO round, primarily due to the higher cost of larger rounds and scout sniper training that can achieve kills beyond the weapon's effective range.

 In April 2018, the U.S. Marine Corps announced they would be replacing the M40 with the Mk 13 Mod 7.
 The Mk 13 chambered in .300 Winchester Magnum increases range from 1,000 meters with the M40 to 1,300 meters, giving Marine snipers similar capabilities to the U.S. Army M2010 Enhanced Sniper Rifle.